You’re an author, and as such, you know how important it is to promote your works online.

 Make a Great Book Website, Conclusion

 You’ve set up your core website.
 You’ve placed your books in strategic locations on your site, and you’ve set up your email list.
 You’ve looked at several authors who are doing something right with their website.
 You should now have all the inspiration you need to start getting yourself established online.
+Now you just need to market your author website.

 Important: Want the top tips on getting your online business off the ground?
 Then 'like' our Facebook page (link opens in new window) for all the latest tips and advice.
 Come and say hi. 🙂